OlivierLD/raspberry-coffee/java-python/Java-TCP-Python/src/main/python/nmea/README.md

 ## And then
 The structure of `TCP_ZDA_server.py` can be used as the scaffolding for other TCP servers, using sensors to get the data to forward to the TCP channels.
+The method to look at to implement your own code is `produce_zda`.
 Many - if not all - the drivers coming with the breakout board are written in Python.
 Wrapping this Python code into a similar TCP structure should be a no-brainer.